ResCP: Reservoir Conformal Prediction for Time Series Forecasting: Experiments

 \paragraph{Experimental setup and evaluation metrics} In our experiments, we adopted a $40\%/40\%/20\%$ split for training, calibration, and testing sets, respectively.
 As base models, we consider three different point predictors: a simple \gls{rnn} with gated recurrent cells~\citep{cho2014learning}, a decoder-only Transformer~\citep{vaswani2017attention}, and an ARIMA model~\citep{box1970time}.
 After training, we evaluated each model on the calibration set and saved the residuals, which we then used in all the baselines to compute the \glspl{pi}.
 As evaluation metrics, we considered the $\Delta\text{Cov}$, i.e., the difference between the specified confidence level $1-\alpha$ and the achieved coverage on the test set, the width of the \glspl{pi}, and the Winkler score~\citep{winkler1972decision}, which penalizes the \gls{pi} width whenever the observed value falls outside the computed interval, with the penalty scaled proportionally to the magnitude of the deviation.
 Model selection for all methods is done by minimizing the Winkler score over a validation set, except for \gls{hopcpt}, which follows a custom procedure~\citep{auer2023conformal}.
 More details on model selection for our methods are reported in \autoref{app:hyperparameters}.
+For \gls{rescp}, when approximating the quantiles via Monte Carlo sampling, we set the number of observations used for calibration as the sample size.
+As mentioned in \autoref{sec:rescp}, we account for skewed distributions by building \glspl{pi} as in \autoref{eq:rescw_int_beta}.
+The optimal $\beta$ is chosen from $100$ linearly spaced values between $0$ to $\alpha$.